 What are the requirements to apply to the University of Florida College of Pharmacy (Pharm.D.) program?

 - Minimum of an Associate of Arts (AA) degree (a baccalaureate degree from a UF-recognized, accredited institution completes this requirement)

 What if my school does not award an Associate of Arts (AA) degree?

 You should first check with the Registrar’s Office at your institution to be certain they do not award an AA degree.
 Most public schools in the State of Florida award one.
-If they do not, you need to have completed a minimum of 60 college credit hours including the general education course requirements.
+If they do not, you need to have completed the required pre-professional coursework along with the state-required general education credits (36 credit hours).
 Please follow the guidelines set by the University of Florida.

 No. Everyone must have met the admission requirements, including all pre-professional courses, to be admitted to the UF Doctor of Pharmacy (PharmD) program.